PackeTsar/freeztp/README.md

 ####  4. STEP 4 - SNMP DISCOVERY: The ZTP server discovers the switch's "Real ID" (ie: serial number) using SNMP
   - **Step 4.1:** After the initial config file is passed to and loaded by the switch, the ZTP server initiates a SNMP discovery of the switch's serial number, or "Real ID"
-    - **Step 4.1.1:** The SNMP request targets the source IP of the switch which was used to originally request the "network-confg" file in **Step 3.1**
+    - **Step 4.1.1:** The SNMP requests target the source IP of the switch which was used to originally request the "network-confg" file in **Step 3.1**
-    - **Step 4.1.2:** The SNMP request uses the value of the `community` configuration field as the authentication community (which the switch should honor once it loads the configuration from the "network-confg" file)
+    - **Step 4.1.2:** The SNMP requests use the value of the `community` configuration field as the authentication community (which the switch should honor once it loads the configuration from the "network-confg" file)
-    - **Step 4.1.3:** The SNMP request uses the OID from the `snmpoid` configuration field which, by default, is the OID to obtain the serial number of the switch
+    - **Step 4.1.3:** The SNMP requests use the OIDs from the `snmpoid` configuration field.
+The FreeZTP default configuration comes with a few different OIDs pre-configured for some popular switch models.
-      - NOTE: _You may need to change the OID based on the switch model you are discovering.
-You can test the configured OID for its returned value using the command:_ `ztp request snmp-test <ip_address>`
+      - NOTE: _You may need to add an OID based on the switch model you are discovering.
+You can test the configured OIDs for returned values using the following command.
+Your switch will need to be accessible and ready to accept the ZTP configured community_ `ztp request snmp-test <ip_address>`
     - **Step 4.1.4:** Once the SNMP query succeeds, the ZTP server maps the Real ID (ie: serial number) of the discovered switch to its temporary hostname generated in **Step 3.2.1**

 ####  5. STEP 5 - FINAL CONFIG REQUEST: The switch requests the final configuration file and the ZTP server generates it based on the ZTP configuration